thompson-tomo/doctoc/README.md

 Use `--update-only` or `-u` to only update the existing ToC.
 That is, the Markdown files without ToC will be left untouched.
 It is good if you want to use `doctoc` with `lint-staged`.

+### Pad table of contents title

+Use the `--padtitle` option to add a padding line above the TOC which ensures formatters such as prettier will pass; e.g., `doctoc --padtitle true .`

+By default,

+- no padding is added above the table of contents title

 ### Usage as a `git` hook

 doctoc can be used as a [pre-commit](http://pre-commit.com) hook by using the